Dionysis Tsamis

-Dionysis Tsamis (Διονύσης Τσάμης; born 21 May 1951) is a Greek former professional footballer who played as a midfielder.
+Dionysis Tsamis (Διονύσης Τσάμης; 21 May 1951 – 1 May 2026) was a Greek professional footballer who played as a midfielder and later a manager.

 Club career

-Tsamis started his football career at Panetolikos youth team, at the age of 16.
-The team's coach at the time, Lukas Aurednik recognized his talent and expressed flattering words about the youngster to the club's managers.
-The following year the coach of the team Sotiris Karpodinis took him to the preparation of the men's team.
-He played as a substitute in a friendly against Arta and impressed with his performance and thus established himself in the first team.
-He soon became an international player with the Youth and Hope national teams.
-A law of the regime at the time that allowed the transfer of players only within a prefecture or in a neighboring prefecture stopped the transfer of Tsamis to a team from Athens.
-His common spell with Apostolos Toskas in the squads of the youth national teams contributed to his desire to transfer to AEK Athens.
-When Branko Stanković saw him in a friendly match between Panetolikos and AEK in Agrinio, he suggested his transfer.
-The then head of the group, Stamatis Papastamatiou, was forced to flee and hide Tsamis in the houses of friends and acquaintances so that he would not be claimed by the other big clubs.
-The transfer was completed for around 2.3 million drachmas, a record amount for the time.
+Tsamis started his football career in 1967 at the youth team of Panetolikos.
+The manager of the men's team, Lukas Aurednik recognized his potential and expressed flattering words about him to the management.
+At the start of the following season, the manager Sotiris Karpodinis included him in the preparation of the men's team.
+There, he played as a substitute in a friendly match against Arta and impressed with his performance.
+As a result, he was established in the men's team, while soon enough he became a member of the U19 and U21 national teams.
+A law of the regime at the time that allowed players to be transferred only within a prefecture or in a neighboring prefecture blocked a potential transfer of Tsamis to the clubs of Athens.
+Nevertheless, his common spell with the defender of AEK Athens, Apostolos Toskas in the youth departments of the national team, contributed to his desire to join the yellow-blacks.
+On 16 February 1972, after a friendly match between the two clubs at Agrinio, the manager of AEK Athens, Branko Stanković indicated to the club's management for his transfer.
+The official of AEK, Stamatis Papastamatiou was forced to hide Tsamis at houses of his acquaintances, in order for the player not to be claimed by any other major club.
+However, obstacles kept coming in and delayed the issuance of a sports card to Tsamis, delaying the transfer, as well.
+The transfer was eventually completed on 19 October 1972 for a fee of 2.35 million drachmas.